Pharaoh's Island

 Pharaoh's Island (جَزِيْرَةُ فِرعَون Jazīratu Firawn), whose current popular name is Coral Island, is a small island in the northern Gulf of Aqaba some 250 m east off the shore of Egypt's eastern Sinai Peninsula.
 Some scholars identify this island port with biblical Ezion-Geber.
+The island holds the ruins of a medieval fortress, officially known as Saladin's Castle.

 Geography

 In spite of its second name, "Coral Island", Jazirat Fir'aun consists of solid granite.
 It stands some 13 km southwest of modern Eilat.

 With a length of 350 m from north to south, and 170 m at its widest point, the island covers an area of 3.9 hectare and is separated from the shore west of it by a shallow lagoon, about 250 m wide, only accessible by boat at high tide, which served in the 13th century as a sheltered anchorage.
 Additionally, the island has a harbour of 35 x 65 m whose now very heavily silted basin offered even more protection.
 It has been noted by some scholars that the harbour was created artificially and corresponds to the mainly Phoenician cothon type.

 The island and its harbour stood at the junction of sea and land routes, the former connecting to Southern Arabia and East Africa, and the latter leading north to Syria and across the Sinai to Egypt.